Skip to content

 The most effective way to reduce the impact of a negative review is to bury it with genuine positive ones.
 A single 1-star review among fifty 5-star reviews barely moves your average.
 Among five total reviews, it is devastating.

-The key is making it easy for happy customers to leave reviews:
+The key is making it easy for satisfied customers to leave reviews:

 3. Address the Underlying Issue